PeterMarshall29/book1/jupyternotebooks/glossary.md

   Keyword
   - Used to declare a class member static; specifies that member functions and variables belong to the class rather than an instance of the class (an object).
 Also means there is no pointer to a member function.
   - Specifies a local variable should be allocated to static memory

+Static Duration
+  Lifetime of the programme's execution - duration of static variables - all global variables.

 String
   def